 We’ve talked before about how important it is for truck drivers to stay connected on the road.
 But the truth is, cellular connectivity on the road nowadays is vital for pretty much anyone who drives any distance at all.
 Below we’ve listed five reasons why this is true.

-An emergency You need to maintain connectivity on the road because an emergency can pop up suddenly, seemingly out of nowhere.
+You need to maintain connectivity on the road because an emergency can pop up suddenly, seemingly out of nowhere.
 If your truck starts acting up on you, you need to find a shop fast.
 Or what if you’re on a family vacation and one of the kids starts to show symptoms of food poisoning?
 You need the nearest ER, clinic or doctor’s office now.
 If you have a solid cell signal you can make a call or do a quick local search to find the help you need.

-A breakdown Nobody wants to spend a cold night by the side of a lonely New Mexico highway listening to coyotes howl.
+Nobody wants to spend a cold night by the side of a lonely New Mexico highway listening to coyotes howl.
 I promise, it’s not as fun as it sounds.
 If you drive long enough and far enough, you will break down.
 It can happen even if you’ve taken good care of your truck, or other vehicle.
 Hopefully it will be during broad daylight in a nice suburb with a relatively unbusy repair shop right around the corner.
 But if does happen on a lonely highway somewhere, then strong, reliable mobile phone connectivity will allow you to quickly summon a tow to town.

-For security Jim Allen pointed out in the 365Trucking blog the security concerns for truckers hauling high-value loads:
+Jim Allen pointed out in the 365Trucking blog the security concerns for truckers hauling high-value loads:

 “Hijackers are following trucks further and further for trucks hauling pharmaceuticals or high-end electronics and they know where the dead zones are.”